Next: , Up: Defining Global Constraints [Contents][Index]

 Tells the solver how to solve constraints of the form Constraint.
 Defined as a multifile predicate.

 When defining a new constraint, a clause of this predicate must be added.
-Its body defines a constraint solving method and should always succeed determinately.
-When a global constraint is called or resumed, the solver will call this predicate to deal with the constraint.
+Its body defines a propagator which should always succeed determinately.
+When a global constraint is resumed, the propagator will be executed and should perform the relevant pruning.

-Please note: the constraint is identified by its principal functor; there is no provision for having two constraints with the same name in different modules.
+Please note: the constraint is identified by its principal functor; there is no way to have two constraints with the same name in different modules.
 It is good practice to include a cut in every clause of clpfd:dispatch_global/4.

 Please note: During propagation, if the domain of a variable becomes reduced to a single value, then the variable will eventually be bound to that value, but it is undefined exactly when that happens.
-Therefore, clauses of clpfd:dispatch_global/4 should not use nonvar/1 or integer/1 to check if a variable is fixed.
-Use e.g. fd_min/1 and fd_max/1 instead.
+Therefore, clauses of clpfd:dispatch_global/4 should not use nonvar/1 or number/1 to check if a variable is fixed.
+Use, e.g., fd_min/1 and fd_max/1 instead.

-The constraint solving method must not wake up suspended goals recursively e.g. by binding variables or posting new constraints; instead, Actions should be unified with a list of requests to the solver.
+The propagator should treat all domain variables as read-only: it must not prune any domains, bind any domain variables, wake up any suspended goals, or post any new constraints.
+Instead, Actions should be unified with a list of requests to the solver.
 The list of requests is executed as if in the scope of fd_batch/1 so that any newly posted constraints are injected into the ongoing propagation, and not propagated recursively.
 Each request should be of one of the following forms:

 exit